LuiseFreese/M365BootCamp/Overview.md

 As we do the Bootcamp in the Microsoft Community Events tenant and you do the lab in your developer tenant (and you will probably need/want to have your main work tenant open as well) it is a good idea to have different profiles in your browser for the different tenants.

+You can now proceed to the next section: Prepare your Lab

 ## Additional Resources